Smyrna, Georgia: Media outlets

+The redevelopment builds on Smyrna’s history of successful revitalization, including the Urban Land Institute award-winning Village Green and Market Village.
+Despite some opposition citing traffic concerns and perceived rushed planning, the project aims to strengthen downtown Smyrna as a regional hub for living, working, and recreation, with completion of the First Baptist site planning expected by 2027.

 Education

 Public schools

 Public schooling in Smyrna falls under the jurisdiction of the Cobb County School District.
 The city's students are served by 12 of the district's schools.
 The largest schools by enrollment are: